 9 Competition-Proof Gymnastics Hairstyles That Stay Put

-A strong hairstyle does more than look good—it helps gymnasts stay focused, safe, and confident.
-From classic buns to stylish braids, these nine competition-proof hairstyles are trusted by athletes and coaches.
+A strong hairstyle does more than just look good.
+It helps gymnasts stay focused, safe, and confident.
+From classic buns to stylish braids, these nine competition-proof hairstyles are trusted by athletes and coaches alike.

 1. Classic High Twist Bun

 The Classic High Twist Bun is a foundational hairstyle in competitive gymnastics.
-It’s known for being quick to style, extremely secure, and judge-approved—even during the most dynamic tumbling passes.
+Known for being quick to style, extremely secure, and judge-approved, it stays in place even during the most dynamic tumbling passes.

 How It’s Done:

-Start by brushing the hair into a slick, high ponytail—ideally positioned at the crown or “topmost curve” of the head.
-This placement ensures it won’t interfere with skills like back extension rolls, where a lower bun might touch the mat and cause deductions.
+Brush the hair into a slick, high ponytail—ideally positioned at the crown or “topmost curve” of the head.
+This placement prevents it from interfering with skills like back extension rolls, where a lower bun might brush the mat and risk deductions.

-Once the ponytail is secure (use a double-looped elastic for extra tension), twist the length of the ponytail tightly into a rope.
-Then coil the twist around the base, flattening it as you go to form a compact bun.
-Tuck the end underneath and secure it with a strong hair net or competition-grade scrunchie.
-Some gymnasts skip bobby pins altogether when using a strong enough elastic and a well-placed net.
+Once the ponytail is tight (a double-looped elastic works best), twist it into a rope and coil it flat around the base.
+Tuck in the end and secure with a strong hair net or competition-grade scrunchie.
+Some gymnasts skip pins entirely when the elastic and net are strong enough.

-• Best For: Medium to long hair; works well without layers.
+Best For: Medium to long hair; especially effective without layers.

-• Bonus Tip: Add gel or edge control for a smooth, competition-ready shine.
+Bonus Tip: Smooth flyaways with gel or edge control for a polished, competition-ready shine.

 2. Lace-Braided Bun